losizm/scamper/README.md

 ### Bearer Authentication

 There are subclasses defined for Bearer authentication: `BearerChallenge` and `BearerCredentials`.
-And, similar to Basic, there are Bearer-specific methods available in the header classes.
+In addition, there are Bearer-specific methods available in the header classes.

 ```scala
 import scamper.Implicits.stringToUri